carleen/group4_ds_project/README.md

 `./datasets/datawarehouse.py` first needs to be run, where `.` is the root project directory.
 This will create the following:
 - `./datasets/datawarehouse.sql`: .sql table structure containing tables and fields
 - `./datasets/datawarehouse.db`: SQLite database file containing both primary and secondary datasets
+- `./datasets/airbnb_selected_variables.csv`: CSV file containing the variables used in the EDA steps

 Connections to the `datawarehouse.db` file are used in all of the Juptyer Notebooks.